aaronsms/HelloWorld/README.md

 <a name="developers"></a>
 ## Developers

-This application is created by Amanda Ang and Aaron Saw from NUS School Of Computing, as part of Orbital 2020.
+This application is created by Amanda Ang and Aaron Saw, for NUS School Of Computing's Orbital 2020.

 <!--
 ## Meetup online to practice speaking (KIV)